 ...

-When you or a loved one die without a will it puts you and your family into a tough spot.
-For one, any autonomy that you all may have held onto after your passing or that of your spouse has been lost.
+When you or a loved one dies without a will it puts you and your family in a tough spot.
+Firstly, you lose any autonomy you or your spouse may have retained after your passing.
 A will allows the person who created the will to decide where his or her property ends up after he or she dies.
-An executor will be named to ensure that the property is disposed of according to the wishes of the testator (the person who creates the will).
+The testator, the person who creates the will, will name an executor to ensure that the property is disposed of according to their wishes.
 The testator can name as a beneficiary essentially whomever he or she wants as a recipient of the property.
 It can be a close relative, distant relative, friend, co-worker, church, or charity who receives property.

 Without a doubt, you or a loved one should die with a will rather than die without one.
 This means that you need to take matters into your own hands if you have not completed your will.
-Tomorrow is not guaranteed, and you may not have all the time in the world to complete the steps necessary to build a wall.
+You may not have all the time in the world to complete the necessary steps to build a wall, as tomorrow is not guaranteed.
 Therefore, use the time allotted to you and then be sure to contact the Law Office of Bryan Fagan.
 Our licensed estate planning attorneys can walk with you down the uncertain paths that come with drafting a will.
 If you are unsure about what to do but know where you need to go then contact our office.
-We can help you develop a plan, educate you on the law and then allow you to make decisions that are best for you and the people in your life.
+We can help you develop a plan, educate you on the law, and then allow you to make decisions that are best for you and the people in your life.

 On top of that, our team of attorneys is patient and understanding about the situation that you are in.
 Whether you are trying to create a will for yourself or need to sort through matters related to a loved one’s passing, we are here for you.
-We don’t waste time, but we also don’t push our clients to do things that they are uncomfortable with or unprepared for.
-We will make sure that we educate you first before ever asking you to decide.
-Every person has a different comfort level when it comes to matters related to estate planning, We aim to put you at ease while getting the job done.
+We prioritize efficiency while respecting our clients’ comfort levels and readiness.
+Before making any decisions, we ensure thorough education and understanding.
+Our goal is to address your concerns and complete tasks effectively, recognizing that comfort levels vary in estate planning matters.

 What does dying without a will mean on a practical level?

 Dying without an estate plan means that your estate will go through the state of Texas.
 A probate court judge will apply the laws of intestate succession to your case.
-Rather than maintaining autonomy after your property through your estate, the laws of the State of Texas will come to apply Property of yours will be divided between your living family members such as your spouse, siblings, children, or even more distant relatives if you pass away without any close relatives who are living.
+Instead of retaining autonomy over your property through your estate, the laws of the State of Texas will govern.
+If you die without any close living relatives, the distribution of your property will involve allocating it among your living family members, including your spouse, siblings, children, or more distant relatives.
 As a last resort, your property would go to the state of Texas if no relatives can be located.

 Bear in mind that we just provided you with a very general overview of the intestate distribution of property.
 The actual mechanics of determining heirs and then distributing property are typically more complicated than this.
-First, the probate court judge will need to determine if you are married and whether you have children.
-Heirs will need to be located if you were not married and did not have children who were alive at the time of your passing.
-In that case, a search will be conducted, and time will be spent locating these extended family members.
+First, the probate court judge will ascertain your marital status and whether you have children.
+If you were unmarried and had no living children at the time of your death, the court will undertake efforts to locate your heirs among extended family members.
 This can take some time especially if distant relatives of yours live a great distance from Texas.

 Another complex part of this discussion relates to distinguishing between separate and real property.
 Separate property is any property that you owned before getting married to your current spouse.
 Community property is, for the most part, property that you purchased during your current marriage.
 There are exceptions to this rule but in general, this is what community property is in Texas.
 If you were married at the time of your passing and have no children, then your spouse gets all your property if you die without a will.
 If you had children, then your spouse gets all of your community property and then 1/3 of your separate property.
 The rest of the property owned by you would go to your children.
 If you die with children but with no spouse then your children would inherit all of your estate, divided equally among them.